-- Equitably allocate bonds to other managers and the selling group - Comply with MSRB regulations governing the priority of orders and allocations - Within 10 working days after the sale date, submit to the Finance Director or Treasury Manager a detail of orders, allocations and other relevant information pertaining to the City's sale

-Selection of Underwriter's Counsel.
-In any negotiated sale of City debt in which legal counsel is required to represent the underwriter, the appointment will be made by the lead underwriter.

-Selection of Financial Advisor: The City shall conduct a request for qualifications from potential candidates every three years to establish a pool of qualified financial advisors for each of the following areas:
+- Equitably allocate bonds to other managers and the selling group - Comply with MSRB regulations governing the priority of orders and allocations - Within 10 working days after the sale date, submit to the Finance-Director-or Treasury ManagerTreasurer or designee -a detail of orders, allocations and other relevant information pertaining to the City's sale - Selection of Underwriter's Counsel.
+In any negotiated sale of City debt in which legal counsel is required to represent the underwriter, the appointment will be made by the lead underwriter. - Selection of Financial Advisor: The City shall conduct a request for qualifications from potential candidates every three years to establish a pool of qualified financial advisors for each of the following areas:

-The City Administrator and/or the Finance Director will make recommendations for financial advisors and the City shall utilize the services of qualified applicants in the pool on a rotational basis, as applicable, for any issue of debt, financing or debt instrument.
+The City Administrator or designee and/or the Treasurer or designee Finance Director of Administrative Services Agency will make recommendations for financial advisors and the City shall utilize the services of qualified applicants in the pool on a rotational basis, as applicable, for any issue of debt, financing or debt instrument.
 The recommended pool has to be approved by finance committee.